radicalbit/NSDb/docs/SQL_doc.md

 - `NOW +|- <X>s ` returns the actual timestamp plus|minus  `X` seconds

 #### Nullability operators
-According to the dynamic nature of Nsdb schemas, dimensions can be omitted during data insertions, therefore Null values may be filtered inclusively or exclusively using dedicated operators:
+According to the dynamic nature of NSDb schemas, dimensions can be omitted during data insertions, therefore Null values may be filtered inclusively or exclusively using dedicated operators:
 - `WHERE <dimension_name> IS NULL` creates an expression filtering data without values for the specified dimension.
 - `WHERE <dimension_name> IS NOT NULL ` creates an expression filtering data with values for the specified dimension.